szabgab/perlmaven.com/sites/en/pages/check-several-regexes-on-many-strings.md

 This solution is shorter, and for people who know how to read this kind of syntax it is also more readable.
 The only questions that remain are: How fast is it?
 Is all short-circuiting?

-The answer to the second question is yes, <b>all, is short-circuiting</b>, but if you want to answer the speed-question you'll have to measure it yourself.
+The answer to the second question is yes, **all, is short-circuiting**, but if you want to answer the speed-question you'll have to measure it yourself.